jessegmeyerlab/proteomics-tutorial/manuscript.md

 Novel approaches to representing the similarity of proteins have proved successful at predicting the functional properties of proteins.
 Protein language models seek to learn “representation” of proteins, these are usually numerical vectors that represent a protein sequence [@DOI:10.1038/s42256-022-00457-9, @DOI:10.1016/j.cels.2021.05.017].
 Abstractly, these vectors preserve protein similarity or a notion of “proteinness”.
 This usually means that two proteins that have a close vector may share similarities in protein function.
-These representations are also advantageous because they can easily become the inputs for machine learning algorithms to predict valuable protein properties; for example, thermal stability values [@PMID:32133759], protein-protein binding affinities [@DOI:10.1002/wcms.1448], secondary protein structure and more [@DOI:10.1073/pnas.201623911].
+These representations are also advantageous because they can easily become the inputs for machine learning algorithms to predict valuable protein properties; for example, thermal stability values [@PMID:32133759], protein-protein binding affinities [@DOI:10.1002/wcms.1448], secondary protein structure, and more.

 ## Orthogonal experimental methods